jabascal/ytube-download/README.md

 ## Usage
+It allows to download one or more URL's as mp3 or mp4 with a desired resolution if the latter exists.

 Recently, Google has added a validation step, which will be executed only the first time, requiring to validate with a google account and press enter.